-- 1. A candidate, studied under R-12 regulations of RVR & JCCE (Autonomous) curriculum, detained due to lack of academics/attendance at the end of the II Year I Semester, shall join in II Year I Semester of R-16 regulations.
-The candidate has to clear all the I B.Tech. backlog courses, if any, by appearing the supplementary examinations, conducted by the college under R-12 curriculum.
-The class will be awarded based on the academic performance of the candidate, such candidates will be considered on par with lateral entry candidates of R-16 regulations and will be governed by regulations applicable to lateral entry candidates' category. - 2.
+- A candidate, studied under R-12 regulations of RVR & JCCE (Autonomous) curriculum, detained due to lack of academics/attendance at the end of the I Year II Semester or II Year I Semester, shall join in appropriate semester of R-16 regulations.
+The candidate has to clear all backlog subjects or equivalent subjects if any under R-16 curriculum by appearing the supplementary examinations, conducted by the college under R-16.
+The equivalent subjects will be decided by concerned board of studies.
+The class will be awarded based on the academic performance of the candidate as per R-16 regulations. - 2.
 A candidate, studied under R-12 regulations of RVR & JCCE (Autonomous) curriculum, detained due to lack of academics / attendance at the end of the II Year II Semester and also at the subsequent semesters will follow the same R-12 regulations/curriculum and he/she has to complete all the courses by appearing in the examination conducted by the college under R-12 curriculum.
 The class will be awarded based on the academic performance of the candidate as per R-12 regulations. - 3.
 A candidate, transferred from other institutions / universities into I Year II Semester and also at the subsequent semesters of B.Tech., shall join at appropriate semester of R-16 curriculum.
 Such candidate shall study all the courses prescribed for that batch, in which, the candidate joins.
 The candidate has to clear the backlog courses, if any, in the semesters which he/she has studied in the earlier institutions / universities by appearing the supplementary examinations conducted by the college in R-16 curriculum courses / equivalent courses.
 The equivalent courses will be decided by concerned Board of Studies.